 Can be used to integrate scientific material into various digital systems and applications.

-DOI (Digital Object Identifier) is a unique digital identifier assigned to scientific, technical, and other research publications to facilitate their search, management, and citation.
-A DOI consists of a sequence of numbers and letters assigned to each publication by a DOI-assigning organisation, such as the International DOI Foundation (IDF) or Crossref.
+DOI (Digital Object Identifier) is a unique digital identifier assigned to scientific, technical, and other research publications to make them easier to find, manage, and cite.
+A DOI consists of a sequence of numbers and letters assigned to each publication by a DOI registration organization, such as the International DOI Foundation (IDF) or Crossref.

-A DOI provides a stable, permanent and unique way to identify publications, making them easier to find on the Internet, regardless of changes in URLs or other consistency issues on the Internet.
-In addition, with the help of a DOI, scientists and researchers can quickly and accurately reference publications, promoting transparency and inclusiveness in the scientific process.
+A DOI provides a stable, permanent, and unique way to identify publications, making them easier to find online regardless of changes in URLs or other consistency issues on the Internet.
+In addition, with DOI, scholars and researchers can quickly and accurately refer to publications, which supports transparency and inclusiveness in the scientific process.

-There are several ways to find the DOI of an article:
+There are several ways to find an article DOI:

-Remember that a DOI is a unique identifier and is crucial for correctly citing scientific articles.
-Therefore, we recommend that you make sure to find the DOI before you start working with the article.
+Remember that the DOI is a unique identifier and is crucial for the correct citation of scientific articles.
+Therefore, we recommend making sure you find the DOI before you start working with the article.

-To copy an article's DOI, you first need to find the DOI number.
-You can find it on the article page, in the metadata, or in the search results in a scientific database.
+To copy an article DOI, you first need to find the DOI number.
+You can find it on the article page, in the metadata, or in search results in a scientific database.

-Once you have found the DOI number, to copy it, you usually need to select the entire DOI number, right-click on it and select ‘Copy’ (or use the key combination ‘Ctrl+C’ on a PC or ‘Command+C’ on a Mac).
+After you have found the DOI number, to copy it you usually need to select the full DOI number, right-click it, and choose “Copy” (or use the keyboard shortcut “Ctrl+C” on PC or “Command+C” on Mac).

-You can then paste the DOI where you need it using the key combination Ctrl+V (or Command+V on a Mac).
+Then you can paste the DOI where needed using “Ctrl+V” (or “Command+V” on Mac).

-In some cases, you can copy the DOI by simply clicking on it, while in others you must first select the entire DOI number in order to copy it to the clipboard.
+In some cases, a DOI can be copied simply by clicking on it, while in others you need to select the full DOI number first so it can be copied to the clipboard.

 DOI stands for “Digital Object Identifier”.
-A DOI is used to uniquely identify digital objects and allows these objects to be found and cited quickly and accurately.
-A DOI is assigned by DOI organisations such as CrossRef, DataCite or mEDRA, which control the DOI assignment systems.
+It is used to uniquely identify digital objects and makes it possible to find and cite them quickly and accurately.
+DOIs are assigned by DOI organizations such as Crossref, DataCite, or mEDRA, which manage DOI assignment systems.

-A DOI is not a citation in itself, but it can be used to create one.
+A DOI is not a citation by itself, but it can be used to create one.

 To create a citation using a DOI, you can use a citation style such as APA, MLA, or Chicago.
 The citation format depends on the style used, but it usually includes the author, title, publication date, publisher or journal, and DOI.

-For example, an APA-style citation might look like this:
+For example, an APA-style citation may look like this:

 We have a gift for you!

-Free citation of your research or a discount on publication services — the choice is yours!
+Free citation of your works or a discount on article publication services — choose your option!

 Director of the company